George Jackson (Brookside): Reception

 A reporter from The Sunday People described George as "one of the show's best loved characters".
 Another branded George a "homely" character and the "Free George Jackson" story a "zippy" campaign.
 Peter Brown from the Lincolnshire Echo included George's trial in their "TV highlights" feature.
 Carolyn Taylor from Liverpool Echo stated that the "Free George Jackson" campaign was "spreading like wildfire around the country.
 No-one will be able to escape the fact that George, languishing in Liverpool's Walton jail, is innocent."
 Inside Soap ran a feature compiling "The 100 greatest soap stories ever told".
 They featured the "Free George Jackson" story as their fifty-third choice.
 The Guide Liverpool featured the story in their compilation of ten significant Brookside storylines that "got everyone talking".
 Frances Traynor from Daily Record included it second in her feature compiling Brookside's twenty-one classic moments.
+In the book, "The Guinness Book of Classic British TV", Brookside was praised for its authentic portrayal of George's legal case.
+It was noted that "George's remand, trial and conviction followed an accurate time-scale - and against the rules of popular drama - he was imprisoned, leading to a lengthy 'George Jackson is innocent' campaign."
+Tom O'Riordan Sunday Mercury branded it a "courageous campaign" that "took centre stage in the national attention".

 A writer from the Hull Daily Mail branded George "one of the Close's most popular residents" and his unfair imprisonment a "sensational storyline".
 Lorna Hughes from Liverpool Echo included George's imprisonment in her forgotten storylines list.
 Hughes believed that the armed siege that occurred the following year "overshadowed this somewhat".
 She added that it was an early equivalent to Coronation Street's "Free Deirdre" storyline.
 Roy West from the publication assessed "the saga of George - a nice bloke who gets mixed up some nasty characters - is typical Brookside."
+West also bemoaned Howells and Keaveney's departures from the series, noting "the bottom fell out of the George Jackson saga" once they left.
 He also opined the story created "lots of drama" and thought it was the first time a soap opera character was written out of a series by being sent to prison.
 Derby Telegraph's Patricia Powell was not a Brookside viewer and when she encountered a "Free George Jackson" poster in Derby, she presumed he was a real person from her local area convicted of a crime.
 Powell's colleague had to explain that George was fictional and she ran an article on the campaign.
 Powell described the campaign stunt as "pretty incredible" for a non-viewer.